rh-aiservices-bu/parasol-insurance/README.md

 ### Working with this repo

-- `main-...` branches are the one used for production.
+- `main` branch is the one used for production.
 That's where the Prod and Test catalog items from [demo.redhat.com](https://demo.redhat.com) point to (instructions, materials used,...).
-There can be multiple ones, as different versions of the workshop can coexist in the demo catalog.
-Each version is tied to a version of OpenShift AI.
-- `dev-...` branches are for development.
-That's where the Dev catalog items points to.
-Each version is tied to a version of OpenShift AI, and matches the production branch (`main-...`).
+- `dev` branch is for development.
+That's where the Dev catalog item points to.
-- Branches are made from their respective `dev` (hot fixes could be made from `main` if really needed).
+- Use a branch from `dev`as much as possible for feature development or bug fixes.
 - When ready, PRs should be made to `dev`.
 Once all features, bug fixes,... are checked in and tested for a new release, another PR will be made from `dev` to `main`.
 - Branches must be prefixed with `/feature` (example `feature/new-pipeline-instructions`), `bugfix`, or other meaningful info.
 - Add your name/handle in the branch name if needed to avoid confusion.